What do you want to do today?

 Museums + Kids Activities

-The New Mexico Museum of Natural History and Science preserves and interprets the collections, research, exhibits and programs designed to ignite a passion for lifelong learning.
+The New Mexico Museum of Natural History & Science houses collections, research, exhibits and programs designed to encourage a passion for learning.
 Enjoy activities for kids and adults near our hotel in Albuquerque.

 National Museum of Nuclear Science & History

-The National Museum of Nuclear Science & History is the nation's only congressionally chartered museum in its field.
+The National Museum of Nuclear Science & History is the nation's only congressionally chartered museum in its field, with exhibits on the history of the Atomic Age and modern scientific advances.

-The Indian Pueblo Cultural Center, located in Albuquerque, is owned and operated by the 19 Indian Pueblos of New Mexico and dedicated to the preservation and perpetuation of Pueblo Indian Culture, History and Art.
+The Indian Pueblo Cultural Center is owned and operated by the 19 Indian Pueblos of New Mexico and has exhibits showcasing Pueblo culture, history and art.

-Plan a full day of fun and discovery at ABQ BioPark , home to the Rio Grande Zoo, Botanic Garden, ABQ Aquarium and Tingley Beach park.
+Plan a full day of fun and discovery at ABQ BioPark, home to the Rio Grande Zoo, Botanic Garden, ABQ BioPark Aquarium and Tingley Beach.

 Cliff’s Amusement Park

 Located in the heart of Albuquerque, Cliff’s is the only amusement park and outdoor waterpark in the city.
-Offering unlimited rides and all day passes for customers of all ages.
-Famous attractions include their wooden roller coaster, Kiddyland, Galaxy, and Rocky Mountain Rapids, to name a few.
+Offering unlimited rides and all-day passes for customers of all ages.
+Famous attractions include Galaxi, Rocky Mountain Rapids, Kiddyland and a wooden roller coaster, to name a few.

 Cibola National Forest

-This US National Forest covers 1.6 million acres across New Mexico.
-It’s may beautiful natural sights are just minutes from Albuquerque, including a mountainside tramway.
+This U.S. National Forest covers more than 1.6 million acres across New Mexico.
+Explore its many beautiful natural sights from the ground or high above on the Sandia Peak Aerial Tramway.

 University of New Mexico

-Founded in 1889 as New Mexico’s flagship institution, The University of New Mexico now occupies nearly 800 acres near old Route 66 in the heart of Albuquerque.
-Offering a distinctive campus environment with a Pueblo Revival architectural theme, the campus buildings echo nearby Pueblo Indian villages.
+Founded in 1889 as New Mexico’s flagship institution, The University of New Mexico has a distinctive campus with a Pueblo Revival architectural theme that features museums, galleries and public outdoors spaces.